Media & Film

 Welcome to Film Tallahassee!

-Regardless the scope the project, Film Tallahassee has the resources that bring your creation to life.
+Regardless the scope of the project, Film Tallahassee has the resources that bring your creation to life.
 The area’s film legacy is as varied as its landscape.

 - Tarzan’s Secret Treasure, 1941